 Long live the tulip!
-This brightly colored jewel announces spring’s arrival, along with the cheery daffodil.
-We look forward to seeing those blue-green leaves start to emerge as the Earth awakens from its winter sleep.
+Plant this brightly colored jewel now for a lovely display in early spring.
+We truly look forward to seeing those blue-green leaves start to emerge as the Earth awakens from its winter sleep!
 Here are our tips on how to plant and care for tulips.

 Tulip bulbs are planted in the autumn before the ground freezes.
 By planting varieties with different bloom times, you can have tulips blooming from early to late spring.
 Some types are good for forcing into bloom indoors and most are excellent for cut flowers, too.

 Tulip flowers are usually cup-shaped with three petals and three sepals.
 There’s a tulip for every setting, from small “species” tulips in naturalized woodland areas to larger tulips that fit formal garden plantings from beds to borders.
 The upright flowers may be single or double, and vary in shape from simple cups, bowls, and goblets to more complex forms.
 Height ranges from 6 inches to 2 feet.
 One tulip grows on each stem, with two to six broad leaves per plant.